sfloyd5/introduction-to-computer-science/project_2.md

 <!--- REVISED -->
-# Project 2: Pong
+# Project 2: Boingy Bouncer

-Students will implement a well-written and engineered version of the classic arcade game Pong.
+Students will implement a well-written and engineered version of the classic arcade game Pong, or a game of their own choice that includes an animated projectile, a "paddle" and boundaries.

 ## Overview